 Recycled paint products such as Boomerang and Rona Eco paint are made from unused portions of recovered domestic paint and stain.
-In order to guarantee the quality of these products, about 1% new material is added to the paint to provide adequate and consistent lustre levels, viscosity and drying time.
+In order to guarantee the quality of these products, about the products is environmentally friendly.

-Boomerang and Rona Eco products have a very low level of Volatile Organic Compounds (VOCs), which makes it possible for them to be Eco-Logo certified.
-Everything about the products is environmentally friendly.
 The containers are made from recyclable plastic and the labels are printed on Forest Stewardship Council certified paper.
 It is no surprise these products continue to garner well-deserved interest and attention through their progressive regular certification processes.

+1% new material is added to the paint to provide adequate

+Boomerang and Rona Eco products have a very low level of Volatile Organic Compounds (VOCs), which makes it possible for them to be Eco-Logo certified.
+Everything about